Big Sur: Southern limit of redwood trees

 The high coastal mountains trap moisture from the clouds: fog in summer, rain, and snow in winter creating a favorable environment for the coast redwood (Sequoia sempervirens) trees found in the Big Sur region.
 They are found near the ocean in canyon bottoms or inland canyons alongside creeks and in other areas that meet its requirements for cooler temperatures and moisture.
 Due to drier conditions, trees in the Big Sur region only grow about 200 ft tall, smaller than specimens found to the north.

 The redwood trees in Big Sur are the remnant of much larger groves.
 Many old-growth trees were cut by the Ventana Power Company which operated a sawmill near present-day Pfeiffer Big Sur State Park from the late 1800s through 1906 when its operations were bankrupted by the 1906 San Francisco earthquake.
-When John and Florence Pfeiffer opened Pffeifer's Ranch Resort in 1910, they built guest cabins from lumber cut using the mill.
+When John and Florence Pfeiffer opened Pfeiffer's Ranch Resort in 1910, they built guest cabins from lumber cut using the mill.
 The mill was resurrected when Highway 1 was constructed during the 1920s.
 It supplied lumber for housing built for workers.

 While many trees were harvested, several inaccessible locations were never logged.
 A large grove of trees is found along the north fork of the Little Sur River.
 William Randolph Hearst was interested in preserving the uncut redwood forest, and on November 18, 1921, he purchased about 1445 acres from the Eberhard and Kron Tanning Company of Santa Cruz for about $50,000.
 He later donated the land to the Monterey Bay Area Council of the Boy Scouts of America, who completed the construction of Camp Pico Blanco in 1954.